 Find the Mouse is one of my son’s favorite games.
 He thinks that his mice and the game that he plays with them are so much fun that it is hard for him to share the mice with his friends when they come and play.
-One of the best parts to this game is the unexpected element.
+One of the best parts of this game is the unexpected element.
 Anyone involved in playing needs to pay attention for when a mouse goes missing.

 Tell your own story to go with the game.
 Here is one that we came up with: